Manderson55/bamazon/README.md

 ## Overview

 This is an Amazon-like storefront.
 The app will take in orders from customers and deplete stock from the store's inventory.
+The manager function will allow to add to inventory,  view low stock items and add new inventory items.

 ### Customer view: node bamazonCustomer